 Shutdown the existing Mac OS X virtual machine and safely remove the second 10GB VMDK file.
-I recommend to take a copy of this file.
+I recommend taking a copy of this file.

 Part 2 – How to Boot OS X 10.9 Mavericks on VMware workstation with Windows 8 or Windows 7

-10) Better to have latest version of VMware workstation.
+10) Better to have the latest version of VMware Workstation.

 Unlock VMware workstation for Mac OS X guest support in Windows host.
 Check our earlier guide how to use VMware workstation 8 or 9 unlocker.